lifegraph/musicparty/README.md

-Entrance Tutorial
+Music Party Tutorial
 =========

 What it is
 ----------
-Entrance is a device that passively streams your favorite music with the tap of an RFID-enabled device.
+Music Party is a device that passively streams your favorite music with the tap of an RFID-enabled device.
 It links the unique ID of your RFID device (like [Charlie Cards](http://www.mbta.com/fares_and_passes/charlie/) and [Clipper Cards](https://www.clippercard.com/ClipperWeb/index.do)) to the Facebook ID of the user, which gives it the ability to find a user’s favorite artists from Facebook and stream them through [Tomahawk](http://blog.tomahawk-player.org/post/41518909327/toma-hk-api-making-music-hacks-easier-since-2013).

 All the final code for the project can be found in this repository.
-We've also have open-sourced the [Entrance API server](https://github.com/lifegraph/entrance-tutorial-server) repository in case you want to glimpse at the back end or make your own.
+We've also have open-sourced the [Music Party API server](https://github.com/lifegraph/music-party-server) repository in case you want to glimpse at the back end or make your own.

 What you'll learn